uncommon-nickname/rusty-iterators-py/README.md

 # Rusty iterators

 Have you ever written a script in Python and wondered why you can't have lightweight, lazy, and easy-to-use iterators just like in Rust?
-Don't worry, we've got you covered - `rusty-iterators` bring the same interface to Python!"
+Don't worry, we've got you covered - `rusty-iterators` bring the same interface to Python!

 ## Coding code of conduct